• Home

 A few notes:

-• This was a hollow door, and that’s why I relied on heavy duty adhesive (thankfully it worked really well, even on the 1/2″ craft boards).
-If it had been a solid door, I would certainly have preferred to use the brad nailer instead.
+• This was a hollow door, so I relied on heavy-duty adhesive.
+Had it been a solid door, I would have preferred to use the brad nailer instead.

-• Also, the glue dries fast, which is nice, but still remains flexible for a few minutes while you check, double check, triple check, and yes, often quadruple check each board placement in relation to the edges of the door, to the boards surrounding it, and to level.
+• Also, the glue dries fast, which is nice, but it also remains flexible for a few minutes.
+Use this time to check, double-check, and triple-check the placement in relation to the edges of the door, to the boards surrounding it, and make it level.

 • I worked from top to bottom for no good reason.
 Do as you wish.